JohnBetaCode/JohnBetaCode/Management_Notes.md

 Making the transition is not a piece of cake

-This transition is one of the most difficult you can face as a developer, and it requires not only previous preparation, but also a guided landing in which you have 3 key components:
+This transition is one of the most difficult you can face as a developer, and it requires not only previous preparation but also a guided landing in which you have 3 key components:

 * 💪 The necessary training
 * ✨ Space to gradually gain experience in responsibilities.